Marine Corps Air Station El Toro: History

 Already the largest Marine Corps air station on the West Coast, in 1944, funds were approved to double its size and operations.
 By the end of 1944, the base was home to 1,248 officers and 6,831 enlisted personnel.

 In 1950, El Toro was selected as a permanent Master Jet Base for the Fleet Marine Force, Pacific.

 To support this new role, the aviation infrastructure at El Toro was expanded significantly.
 For most of the ensuing years, El Toro served as the primary base for Marine Corps west coast fighter squadrons.
-During the 1960s, many US Marines left for and returned from Vietnam at El Toro MCAS.
+During the 1960s, many US Marines left for and returned from the Vietnam War at El Toro MCAS.
 In 1958, Marine Corps Air Station Miami was closed which brought the 3rd Marine Aircraft Wing to El Toro.

 During the presidency of Richard Nixon, MCAS El Toro was used for flights to and from his "Western White House" at San Clemente, California.
-On August 9, 1974, after resigning the Presidency in the wake of the Watergate scandal, Richard and Pat Nixon flew from Andrews Air Force Base, Maryland to El Toro aboard VC-137C SAM 27000.
+On 9 August 1974, after resigning the Presidency in the wake of the Watergate scandal, Richard and Pat Nixon flew from Andrews Air Force Base, Maryland to El Toro aboard VC-137C SAM 27000.

 The land originally surrounding the base was mostly used for agricultural purposes when it first opened, but in the late 1980s and early 1990s, residential development began in the area; most of it was directly in the path of the base's runways, which proved to be a major problem as the constant loud noise produced by jets and helicopters passing overhead was very irritating to those living in the area.
 Few desired to move there because of this, causing the new neighborhoods to struggle.

 In 1993, MCAS El Toro was designated for closing by the Base Realignment and Closure Commission and all of its activities were to be transferred to Marine Corps Air Station Miramar.
-The station officially closed on July 2, 1999.
+The station officially closed on 2 July 1999.

 Environmental remediation

-Before the site could be developed for civilian use, the Department of the Navy (which oversees both the Navy and the Marine Corps) was required to perform environmental remediation to clean up contaminated soil on the site.
+Before the site could be developed for civilian use, the Department of the Navy (which oversees the Marine Corps) was required to perform environmental remediation to clean up contaminated soil on the site.
 The contamination was caused by volatile organic compounds (VOCs), primarily industrial solvents that had been used over the years for purposes such as degreasing, paint stripping, and the cleaning of aircraft.

 Over the years, the VOCs had seeped into the groundwater, resulting in a plume of contaminated groundwater extending for three miles (5 km) to the west of the station.
 In July 2005, the Department of the Navy's Base Realignment and Closure (BRAC) Program Management Office (PMO) issued a public notice stating that the cleanup of the contaminated soil was complete.

 The cleanup of the groundwater is being handled by the Irvine Desalter Project, a project of two local water authorities that has financial backing from the Navy and the State of California.